Savings Bonds and Tax Deferral

 Tax liability is deferred on both series of bonds until the funds are accessed or the bond matures.
-Interest earned on savings bonds is considered ordinary income and is taxed as such when the funds are assessed.
+Interest earned on savings bonds is considered ordinary income and is taxed as such when the funds are accessed.

 More information can be found at www.treasurydirect.gov